Skip to content

 Heat System

-How Soma decides what to load — temperature-based relevance that adapts through use.
+How Soma decides what to load — temperature-based relevance.

 TL;DR: Everything in Soma has a temperature.
 Hot content loads fully into the agent’s prompt.
 Warm content loads as a one-line reminder.
 Cold content is listed but not loaded.
 Heat rises when things get used, decays when they don’t.
 The agent naturally learns what matters.